-A high-spec Kuga come with lots of plush leather and glossy plastic trims but entry-level models feel very spartan inside – you don’t even get a touchscreen infotainment system
+A high-spec Kuga comes with lots of plush leather and glossy plastic trims but entry-level models feel spartan inside – you don’t even get a touchscreen infotainment system

 Entry-level Zetec cars lack a proper infotainment screen – all other models get an 8.0-inch display – which means you have to get your head round yet more conventional buttons.
 The Charcoal Black seat upholstery will resist stains well, though, and touch points such as the steering wheel and gearknob are trimmed in leather.